-Causal Drivers of FX Volume
+Causal AI in financial markets: Causal drivers of FX Volume

 Using causaLens predictive technology, supported by CLS FX Spot Volume data, causaLens studied the changing macro patterns in GBP trading through the COVID-19 pandemic and Brexit.